Loic017/Loic017/README.md

 Computer Science Student
 ------------------------
-A (almost) 2nd year Computer Science student.
+A (2nd year Computer Science student.
 Interested in web development and more.

-* 🧠  I'm learning Django, more HTML + CSS and improving my Python.
+* 🧠  I'm learning Django, more HTML + CSS and improving my Python + Java.

 <h2>Skills</h2>